julianklotz/coffeescript-styleguide/coffee_script_styleguide.md

 * Collections are named like their models, but pluralized.
 Example: `DisplayObjects`, the file name would be `display_objects.coffee`

 ## DOM & Views
-* Backbone views and the html markup they render are independet from the “rest” of the DOM.
+* Backbone views and the html markup they render are independent from the “rest” of the DOM.
 This means that no elements outside a view are manipulated.
 Backbone offers a handy scoped `$` function for this purpose.
 Calling `@$('.some-selector')` will search for an element that matches the selector *only within the view*.
 This is important because it promotes modularity and reduces side effects.
 * If you wish to communicate with other objects from within a view, consider using:
 	* The mighty `trigger` function.
 This is useful to notify parent objects that a certain event has occured.
 Example in a backbone view: `@trigger 'attachmentselected', argument(s)`.
 In the parent element you can bind on the view with `@childView.on 'attachmentselected', @onAttachmentSelected`.
 Important: Backbone events don’t bubble.
-	* If the parent element is not enough, a `mediator` may be a good approach.
+	* If the parent element is not enough, a mediator may be a good approach.
+* Event names (e.g. `onuserselected`) are lowercase